-The federal CSBG Act does not include requirements addressing board terms and term lenths.
-According to Information Memorandum (IM) 82 the implicit intent of the federal CSBG Act democratic selection procedure is to assure that those who currently live in areas served by the CAA are represented.
+The federal CSBG Act does not include requirements addressing tripartite board terms and term lengths.
+According to IM 82 the implicit intent of the federal CSBG Act democratic selection procedure is to assure that those who currently live in areas served by the CAA are represented.
 Implementing terms helps to assure that those low-income representatives serving on the board accurately reflect the needs of the current community served by the CAA.
-Additionally, many state nonprofit corporation laws will set a default term (for example, one year) if a nonprofit's bylaws fail to establish a term and the state CSBG laws may require them.
+The state CSBG laws and/or a local ordinance or other official act may establish terms for public CAA board members.
+If so, these terms would typically be reflected in the bylaws.